 The Direct Care Worker is a 3-week program of full time instruction with a total of 100 clock hours.
 The program trains students on how to safely assist long term care patients with activities of daily living to include bathing, ambulation, transfers, oral hygiene, dressing, and eating.
 Students will be able to acquire the skills necessary to obtain a Direct Care Worker certification.
-This program is licensed by Arizona Health Care Cost Containment system (AHCCCS) and license by the Arizona State Board for Private Postsecondary Education.
+This program is licensed by Arizona Health Care Cost Containment System (AHCCCS) and licensed by the Arizona State Board for Private Postsecondary Education.

 Students will be provided an overall orientation of Regional Center for Border Health, Inc./ College of Health Careers and complete required students file forms.
 During this Orientation, students will be provided a short Overview of the coarse.
-Orientation to the computer lab and Online medical library PubMed will be provided.
+Orientation to the computer lab and online medical library will be provided.